linqinluli/Multi-backend-DM/readme.md

 1. Install qemu-kvm

-2. Configure rdma in kvm virtual machine, refer to document [kvm-rdma configuration](document/kvm-rdma configuration.md)
+2. Configure rdma in kvm virtual machine, refer to document `document/kvm-rdma configuration.md`

-3. Configure fastswap in kvm virtual maching, refer to document kvm VM [fastswap configuration](document/kvm VM fastswap configuration.md)
+3. Configure fastswap in kvm virtual maching, refer to document `document/kvm VM fastswap configuration.md`

 4. Basic configuration of our system has been set up, and you can begin to evaluate different workloads with different system configuration.